davidfung/glox/README.md

 ## Import Cycle

 There is an import cycle between value.go and object.go.
-The cycle is broken by moving code from object.go to value.go.
+The cycle is broken by moving code from object.go to value.go, including but not limited to:

+  - printOjbect(Value)

 ## Struct Inheritance

 Like tagged union, we use interface to implement struct inheritance in clox.

+## ObjString

+We do not keep the length field in ObjString.

 ## Keywords

 Some words are keywords in Go but not in C.  So have to be named differently:

   - type -> type_

+  - compiler.go
     - string() -> str()

-## ObjString

-  clox ObjString translated to Go regular string, because there is no need to keep any housekeeping info for the string.

 ## End